 Each Troop must have at least two leaders who are registered Scouters with current Youth Protection Training in camp at all times along with as many leaders as necessary to properly supervise its Scouts.
 A ratio of one adult for every 5-6 Scouts is recommended.
 At least 2 adult leaders, one of whom must be 21, are required for all trips and outings, including summer camp.
 If you are concerned about meeting this policy, please contact us for alternate leadership arrangements or consider if sending your Scouts as provisional campers is a better alternative.
-If you have adult leaders switching off midweek, please enter the adult name arriving first.

-Clarification on adult registration requirement starting with 2018 summer camp season: The BSA's new adult registration requirements - which mandate that all adults accompanying a Boy Scout troop to a residence camp or other Scouting activity lasting 72 hours or more must be registered as a leader, including completion of a criminal background check and Youth Protection Training - will go into effect June 1, 2018, at the start of the BSA's summer camp season.
+The BSA's new adult registration requirements - which mandate that all adults accompanying a troop to a residence camp or other Scouting activity lasting 72 hours or more must be registered as a leader, including completion of a criminal background check and Youth Protection Training - went into effect June 1, 2018.
 Adults attending Camp Cedars should be prepared to present proof of BSA registration and completion of Youth Protection training upon arrival to camp.